Ciener Ultimate Over/Under

 The shotgun cannot be operated independently because of the yoke adaptor.
 The M16's magazine well must be used as a makeshift pistol grip.
-Independent stocks and grips for the 870 are available for use, but they are incompatible with the M16 barrel mount.
+Independent stocks and grips for the Remington 870 are available for use, but they are incompatible with the M16 barrel mount.

 The Ciener Ultimate has allegedly been used by Delta Force, and the design's unique mounting system is mentioned in Mark Bowden's Black Hawk Down: A Story of Modern War.
 Paul Howe was using a "CAR-15, a black futuristic-looking weapon with a pump-action shotgun attached to the bayonet lug in front."
-The Ciener design was the only underbarreled shotgun to use the host weapon's bayonet lug as an attachment point at that time.
+The Ciener design was the only underbarrel shotgun to use the host weapon's bayonet lug as an attachment point at that time.